Spico197/DocEE/README.md

 ## 📜Citation

-This work has not been published yet, please cite the arXiv preview version first 😉
+This work has been accepted to [IJCAI'22](https://ijcai-22.org/), please cite the paper if you use PTPCG or this repository in your research.
+Thank you very much 😉

 ```bibtex
 @inproceedings{ijcai2022p632,